 Got up early, there was a buffet breakfast so I ate a lot, I like Danish breakfasts buffets they have a lot of good food.
 On my bike, I started heading towards Copenhagen, the ride today would be very long.
 I took it easy and enjoyed the sceneries, I had chosen a route that took me on the outskirts of Copenhagen down to Greve Strand.

 In Greve Strand I rode onto highway 151 that would take me all the way down to Vordingborg, on this segment of rode towards Vordingborg I puncture, a little metal piece got into my tire and gave me a puncture.
-I had to repair my tire, as I did not have a new one, I gotta located the hole and patch it up.
+I had to repair my tire, as I did not have a new one, I gotta locate the hole and patch it up.
 A cyclist stopped to offer her help, I turned her down as it did not take me more than a few minutes to fix.

 Back in the saddle, I continue to ride, it was a hot day I stopped several times to refill my water bottles and eat popsicles.
 I like popsicles on warm days it gives me some energy as well as they slightly cool me down.